finos/tracdap/README.md

 [![FINOS - Incubating](https://cdn.jsdelivr.net/gh/finos/contrib-toolbox@master/images/badge-incubating.svg)](https://finosfoundation.atlassian.net/wiki/display/FINOS/Incubating)

-TRAC is a universal model orchestration solution designed for the most complex, critical and highly-governed use cases.
+TRAC is a universal model orchestration solution which is designed for the most complex, critical and highly-governed use cases.
 It combines your existing data and compute infrastructure, model development environments and the repository of versioned code, to create a single ecosystem in which to build and deploy models, orchestrate complex workflows and run analytics.